 Is now a good time to top-up my pension?

-If you have been furloughed during the Coronavirus crisis, the Government has confirmed it will also pay employer’s auto enrolment contributions, at the minimum rate of 3%.
-So, your employer will receive a grant from HM Revenue and Customs to cover the lower of 80% of your wage or £2,500 per month, plus the associated employer pension contribution on that subsidised wage.
+If you have been furloughed during the Coronavirus crisis, as well as your employer receiving a grant from HM Revenue and Customs to cover the lower of 80% of your wage or £2,500 per month, the Government will also pay employer’s auto enrolment contributions, at the minimum rate of 3%.
 If your employer pays more than the minimum 3%, it’s important to note that the Government will not make up this up.

 Remember that whatever type of pension plan you hold, you get tax relief at the highest rate of Income Tax you pay, on all contributions you make, subject to annual and lifetime allowances.
 This effectively means that some of your earnings which would have gone to the Government as tax are diverted to boost your pension pot instead.

 You receive ‘relief at source’ if you pay money into your personal pension yourself or if your workplace pension contributions are taken directly from your pay packet.
 In both circumstances, you automatically receive 20% tax back from the Government in the form of an additional deposit into your pension pot.
 So, for instance, if you’re a basic-rate taxpayer investing £800 of your take-home pay into your pension, the tax relief would amount to £200.
 Effectively the taxman tops up your £800 contribution to £1,000.

 How do I make sure my pension is protected?